expressots/expresso-site-doc/docs/overview/application.md

 ```

 :::info
-We also provide an instance of the Application class called **AppInstance**, which only exposes the create and listen methods to the developer.
+We also provide an instance of the Application class called **AppInstance**, which exposes the create and listen methods to the developer.
 This is beneficial when you need to quickly create a server without having to create a new class that extends the Application class and access its lifecycle methods.
 :::

-### Create method
+### Create Method

-Create method allows developers to pass the container and middlewares to the server.
-To pass middlewares you don't need to use `app.use()`, just simply pass the middleware and it's configuration as demonstrated below:
+The create method allows developers to pass the container and middlewares to the server.
+To pass middleware you don't need to use `app.use()`, just pass the middleware and its configuration as demonstrated below:

 ```typescript
 async function Bootstrap() {